 “Just like your sisters…” can be a hard thing to swallow for a young lady.
 It might mean that she makes the same foolish mistakes or has the same undesirable habit or trait.
-But Paul the apostle, who writes of the church as a big brother that has been charged with bringing his sister to present her as a bride to her groom, writes with a deep joy and affection to this young church.
+But Paul the apostle, who writes of the church like a big brother that has been charged with bringing his sister to present her as a bride to her groom, writes with a deep joy and affection to this young church.

 You’re beautiful—just like your sisters.